tetie12345/image_to_edulogo/README.md

 running the python script gives an error
 - make sure you have the latest version of python, pip, and pillow installed:

+the python script doesn't work / doesn't do anything
+- although quite optimal, the script can take up to 3 minutes to covert an image